-Appeal Step Two (b):
+Appeal Step Two (b) Full-time Professor:

-If a full-time instructor denies the appeal, the appeal form should be forwarded electronically to the student and the appropriate dean by the full-time faculty.
-The faculty member will enter the name and contact information of the appropriate dean on the form and sent back to the student.
+If a full-time professor denies the appeal, the Appeal Form should be forwarded electronically to the student and the appropriate Dean by the full-time professor.
+The faculty member will enter the name and contact OR information of the appropriate Dean on the form and sent back to the student.

-If the student decides to pursue the appeal, the Dean will hear the appeal and will attempt to resolve the problem.

-The Dean will then inform the student as to whether the appeal was granted or denied.

-If granted, the Dean will forward a Grade Change Form to the Registrar's Office.

-If the appeal is denied, the Dean will include the name and email contact information for the next level of appeal on the returned appeal form to the student and copy the next contact on the email with all documents attached.

-The student will decide if they would like to pursue their appeal to Step Three by emailing the appropriate person identified on the returned appeal form.

-Criteria below for Appeal Step Three adjunct instructor (a) or full-time faculty (b).
+- If the student decides to pursue the appeal, the Dean will hear the appeal and will attempt to resolve the problem. - The Dean will then inform the student as to whether the appeal was granted or denied. - If granted, the Dean will forward a Grade Change Form to the Registrar's Office. - If the appeal is denied, the Dean will include the name and email contact information for the next level of appeal on the returned appeal form to the student and copy the next contact on the email with all documents attached. - The student will decide if they would like to pursue their appeal to Step Three by emailing the appropriate person identified on the returned Appeal Form. - Criteria below for Appeal Step Three adjunct professor (a) or full-time professor (b).

-Appeal Step Three Adjunct Faculty:
+Appeal Step Three (a) Adjunct Professor: